TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * Switch from the older UIImagePicker to the newer PHPicker
 * Add SwiftLint (locally and GitHub action)
 * Add static analysis (locally and GitHub action)
+* Add credits to settings, aligning across iOS, Android, and website
+* Fix weird spacing at the bottom of the tutorial page on newer devices

 Known bugs to figure out and fix:
 * One person has reported crashing when saving to the Files App, and many crash reports show crashing within saveAndNext.
 The crash reports give minimal details (not even a line number).
 We can't figure what would cause this and are attempting to gather more data.